ajktown/docs/api/share-feature.md

         break if the resource is not owned by the user api <- domain: Returns 400
           note right
-            It simply returns 400 due to hide the existence of the resource.
+            It simply throws an error NotExistOrNoPermissionError
+              - NotExistOrNoPermissionError:
                 - Either the resource does not exist
                 - Or the resource is not owned by the user end note fe <- api: Returns 400 user <- fe: Tells the user that it is a bad request